Contrasting Spirits Cap (OTCMKTS:SSCC) & MGP Ingredients (NASDAQ:MGPI)

 |11.77%

-This is a summary of recent recommendations for MGP Ingredients and Spirits Cap, as reported by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Spirits Cap and MGP Ingredients, as reported by MarketBeat.

 |Sell Ratings